 This post is the first in a two-part introduction to a forthcoming post on Psalm 137.
 My goal is to prepare the reader to hear the psalm in a new way.
 My other goal, as always, is to teach the Hebrew of the Bible.
 Poetry is an excellent means to that end.

 Psalm 137 is incomprehensible to the extent that we are not cognizant of the trauma out of which it was born.
 The disaster and the effect it had on its victims is expressed in words of great bitterness in Lamentations.
-For a small but insufficient taste, go here.
+For a taste thereof, go here.

 Another, more bracing path into the viscera of Psalm 137 is by way of the poetry of Hayyim Nahman Bialik.
 As a young man, Bialik wrote two poems in reaction to the pogrom of 1903 that took the lives of 47 Jews in Kishinev, Moldovia, and displaced over two thousand Jewish families.